bigkahuna443/SkinModHelper/docs/guide/README.md

 2. Take out the sprites and animations you aren't reskinning.
    * These will automatically be replaced vanilla sprites/animations.
    * For Sprites.xml, make sure to remove the "Metadata" section for any animations you remove.
+   * One caveat: the "start" field should be the name of an animation that you are reskinning.
+     For example, if you're only reskinning the "dash" animation of the player sprite, change the "start" field to "dash".
 3. Change the "path" fields to the correct path for your skin and put the files there.
    * For Sprites.xml, the base folder is "Graphics/Atlases/Gameplay".
 So for example, for the player sprite I would use "path=Bigkahuna/MySkin/characters/player/" and put the images in